dsikkema/playdo/TECHNICAL_NOTES.md

 6. **Efficiency** - The XML representation is designed to be token-efficient, using status attributes to indicate when code hasn't been run rather than including redundant explanations.

+## User Management System

+The Playdo application includes a user management system for authentication and authorization:

+1. **User Model** - The User model includes:
+   - `id`: Unique identifier for the user
+   - `username`: Unique username (alphanumeric and underscores only)
+   - `email`: Unique email address (case-insensitive)
+   - `password_hash`: Argon2 hash of the user's password
+   - `password_salt`: Unique salt for password hashing
+   - `is_admin`: Boolean flag for admin privileges
+   - `created_at` and `updated_at`: Timestamps for user creation and updates

+2. **UserRepository** - This component manages database operations for users:
+   - Create, read, update, and delete operations for users
+   - Password hashing and verification using Argon2
+   - Case-insensitive email uniqueness validation
+   - Username uniqueness validation

+3. **CLI Tool** - A command-line interface for user management:
+   - Create users with secure password handling
+   - List all users
+   - Get user details by ID, username, or email
+   - Update user details (username, email, password, admin status)
+   - Delete users
+   - Automatic backup of user data before destructive operations
+   - Logging of all user management operations

+4. **Security Features**:
+   - Passwords are never stored in plain text
+   - Each user has a unique salt for password hashing
+   - Argon2 is used for secure password hashing
+   - Password validation ensures strong passwords (12+ characters, mix of letters and numbers)
+   - Confirmation required for destructive operations (admin creation, admin status change, deletion)

+5. **Usage**:
+   - The CLI tool is accessible via the `user_cli.sh` script
+   - Commands: create, list, get, update, delete
+   - Example: `./user_cli.sh create --username johndoe --email john@example.com`
+   - Example: `./user_cli.sh update --id 1 --username newname --email new@example.com --password --admin true`

 ## Key Design Principles

 Playdo follows several key design principles: